tedneward/Azgaarnoth/Races/Elves.md

 # Elves

+Elves may be [dragonmarked](Dragonmarked.md) with the Mark of Shadow; see that entry for details.

-The following traits are true of all elves (except for the gith).
+The following traits are true of all elves.

 * **Ability Score Increase**.
 Your Dexterity score increases by 2.